ekoindia/openapi-spec/markdown/README.md

 > **What is BBPS?**
 > Bharat Bill Payment System (BBPS) is an RBI mandated system which offers integrated and interoperable bill payment services to customers across geographies with certainty, reliability, and safety of transactions.

-> **Workflow**
+**Workflow:**
-> - Activate BBPS Bill Payment service for your agent using the Activate Service for Agent API and passing service code = 53.
+- Activate BBPS Bill Payment service for your agent using the Activate Service for Agent API and passing service code = 53.
-> - Fetch bill by calling the Get Operator Parameters API to get the required parameters for a particular biller/operator.
+- Fetch bill by calling the Get Operator Parameters API to get the required parameters for a particular biller/operator.
-> - Parameters name passed in the payment API should match exactly as param_name returned in the API.
+- Parameters name passed in the payment API should match exactly as param_name returned in the API.
-> - The parameter value entered by the user should be verified as per the param_type and regex returned.
+- The parameter value entered by the user should be verified as per the param_type and regex returned.
-> - Just before calling the payment API, generate the secret-key-timestamp, secret-key, and request-hash.
+- Just before calling the payment API, generate the secret-key-timestamp, secret-key, and request-hash.
-> - Make payment by calling this API with all the required parameters.
+- Make payment by calling this API with all the required parameters.

 > **Note:**
-> High Commission (Offline)  :
+> High Commission (Offline):
 > This allows API partners to send fetch bill and pay bill transactions via the new high commission channel, parallel to the existing instant channels.
 This only works for billers that have the high_commission channel available.
 The hc_channel is an optional parameter; you can pass its value as 1 to choose the high commissions channel.
 If not passed, the transaction will be processed through the "instant" channel.
 High commission transactions may take up to 6 hours to complete on the biller's side.